 - The Hudson Valley has 4 distinct seasons and openings and access vary enormously.
 That said all 4 seasons have their own attractions

-In this area you have the chance to learn about the early history, the formation, the life and the explorers who formed the USA.
-As well to do Americans took a liking the beautiful area it became one of the worlds first holiday destination in the later 1800’s…..it was of course really only accessible to the members of The Gilded Era.
+In this area you have the chance to learn about the early history,the life about the explorers who formed the USA.
+As well to do Americans took a liking to the beautiful area it became one of the worlds first holiday destinations in the later 1800’s…..it was of course really only accessible to the members of The Gilded Era.

 Later, artists, businessmen and Presidents created more history in the Hudson Valley.